A whole blood assay to assess individual patient responses to novel antiviral therapeutics.

 Our results indicate that no single in vitro cell model alone is able to capture accurately the ex vivo response characteristics of latently infected T cells from patients. “─ CA Spina, Dec 2013 (PLoS Pathog.;9(12): e1003834) Abstract

 Jericho Sciences is developing a clinically relevant, diagnostic assay for personalized clinical management of “curative” therapeutic strategies for HIV-1 infection.
-Our patent-pending technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
+Our Patented technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
 Most other assays exclude cells other than CD4 T cells.
-Jericho’s assay more accurately reflects the natural environment of CD4 T cells by using whole blood.
+Jericho’s assay more accurately reflects the natural environment of CD4 T cells.

 Jericho’s J-Test Value Proposition

-- Requires small volumes of blood for comparative tests
+- Clinically Relevant: Requires small volumes of blood